Dr Sujata Allan, MBBS, DCH

 Michelle Thunders is a Senior Lecturer (Health and Life sciences).
 She is a Human Geneticist, with a broad range of teaching and research experience within the human health and molecular biology domain.
 Genetics, molecular systems and epigenetics are just a few of many important factors crucial to understanding and enhancing human health and her research focus is in enabling precision health advice and treatment based on genomic data, an approach to health and disease that understands, and is informed by, a multitude of interdisciplinary determinants.
 Her main focus lies with trying to identify lifestyle responsive therapeutic targets as well as using genomic data as early warning indicators in health risk assessment.
 Outside of work she enjoys yoga, soccer, cooking and keeping up with her children.

-Anna Timperio is Alfred Deakin Professor and NHF Future Leader Fellow in the School of Exercise & Nutrition Sciences, Deakin University.
-Dr Timperio’s research is focused on understanding the range of influences on physical activity, eating behaviours and weight status, particularly among children and adolescents, and over critical life transition periods (e.g., childhood to adolescence, adolescence to young adulthood).
+Anna Timperio is Alfred Deakin Professor and NHF Future Leader Fellow in the Institute for Physical Activity and Nutrition, School of Exercise and Nutrition Sciences, Deakin University.
+Prof Timperio’s research is focused on understanding the range of influences on physical activity, sedentary behaviour and eating behaviours, particularly among children and adolescents, and over critical life transition periods (e.g., childhood to adolescence, adolescence to young adulthood).
 She is involved in several longitudinal studies that examine individual, social and environmental influences on behaviour.
 A major focus of her recent work has been understanding and measuring neighbourhood food and physical activity environments.
-Dr Timperios other research interests include: physical activity measurement; the behavioural epidemiology of weight control; and evaluation of health promotion and public health interventions.
+Prof Timperio’s other research interests include: physical activity measurement; and evaluation of health promotion and public health interventions.

 Prof Tim Usherwood, BSc, MD, MBBS, FRACGP, FRCGP, FRCP, FAICD